danieltjw/aifutures/README.md

     - Motivate us to maintain a healthy lifestyle
         - Healthy humans create more informational value
     - Protect human rights
+- Diversity over homogeneity
+    - many homogenous sub-cultures can exist with a preference for diversity
+    - in a homogenous culture, only one hegemonic culture can exist
+- Healthy expression over prohibition
+    - sexual assaults are more common in sexual prohibitive environments
 - Reduction of disinformation, misinformation
     - bad information reduce informational value of humans and the overall system
     - protect journalist, dissidents, activist and humans from intimidation and violence